 The thing may contain malware that infects the victim’s computer when they attempt to open it.
 Alternatively, the article may be something the victim desires, such as a free USB drive or gift card.

-The attacker will then entice the victim into giving sensitive information, such as passwords or credit card numbers, in exchange for the item.
+The attacker will then entice the victim to give sensitive information, such as passwords or credit card numbers, in exchange for the item.

 Quid Pro Quo